Howard Fast: Career

 In 1948, author Harry Barnard accused Fast of copyright infringement, charging he "borrowed liberally" from Barnard's biography of John Peter Altgeld for his own book about Altgeld, The American.
 Fast settled for $7,500 ($93,725 in 2022 dollars).
 His publisher also agreed to republish Barnard's book.

 Personal life and death

 Fast married his first wife, Bette Cohen, on June 6, 1937.
 Their children were Jonathan and Rachel.
 Bette died in 1994.
 During the marriage, Fast had a relationship in the 1950s with Isabel (Dowden) Johnson, former wife of Lester Cole and later wife to Alger Hiss.
 In 1999, he married Mercedes O'Connor, who survived him.
 Mercedes brought three sons to the marriage.

-Fast's son Jonathan Fast, himself a novelist, was married to novelist Erica Jong; their daughter is the pundit Molly Jong-Fast.
+Fast's son Jonathan Fast, himself a novelist, was married to novelist Erica Jong; their daughter is the author Molly Jong-Fast.
 The writer Julius Fast was his younger brother.

 Fast died in his home in Old Greenwich, Connecticut.